 A gin holiday in a magical Cornish treehouse, shepherd’s hut or cabin

-The Surroundings: this rural escape sits in a 7-acres of beautiful Cornish farmland in Lostwithiel.
-Within ten minutes of Poldark’s Harbour Charlestown, Eden Project, Fowey, Lantic Bay, Poldark’s Bodmin Moor, gorgeous beaches and the Saints Way.
+The Surroundings: This rural escape sits in 7-acres of beautiful Cornish farmland in Lostwithiel.
+Within 10 minutes of Poldark’s Harbour Charlestown, Eden Project, Fowey, Lantic Bay, Poldark’s Bodmin Moor, gorgeous beaches and the Saints Way.

 There are no paved walkways (wellies are a must) and your nearest neighbours are the sheep, cows, ponies, geese, and ducks of the off-grid botanical farm at the other end of the field.
 In the summer, you’ll find a cast-away boat on the nearby lake for you to use, a rope bridge to trundle across, as well as a hammock to sway happily in – gin in hand.